ashukla2019/Lang/C/4_Struct_Union_Enum.md

 # Part 4 – Unions (Memory Sharing & Type Punning)

 > **Target Companies:** Qualcomm • NVIDIA • Broadcom • AMD • Intel • Samsung • Cisco • Linux Kernel Teams

 ---

-# Objectives

-After completing this chapter, you should understand:

-- What a union is
-- Difference between structure and union
-- Memory layout of unions
-- Size of a union
-- How memory is shared
-- Type punning
-- Endianness using unions
-- Embedded use cases
-- Common interview questions

----